Rough diamond

 A rough diamond is a diamond that has not been cut or processed.
 They come in a variety of naturally occurring shapes, including octahedral (eight-sided bipyramid), cubic, and triangular (most commonly macles).

-A raw diamond or rough diamond can also be a type of diamond that is not fully developed or can have less brilliance.
+A diamond or rough diamond can also be a type of diamond that is not fully developed or can have less brilliance.
 Extreme heat and pressure beneath the ground make the carbon atoms fuse in a specific structure.